cn1adil24/socialsearcher/README.md

 https://nodejs.org/en/download/current/

-2. Go to the 'UI' folder and run this command using the command prompt
+2. Go to the 'UI' folder and run this command using the command prompt to install node modules

+npm install

+3. Now, run this command to launch the project

 npm start